ilovehackathons/packdog/README.md

 7. Click the _Free_ button to install it in Backpack.
 This will cost about 0.002 SOL.
 8. Join the [Backpack Discord server](https://discord.com/invite/backpack).
 9. In the `#-dev-verify` channel (_Welcome_ section), react with the computer emoji to gain access to the developer channels.
-10. In the `#appstore-submission-whitelist` (_Developers_ subsection) provide a link to your xNFT on xnft.gg and ask them to whitelist it.
+10. In the `#appstore-submission-whitelist` (_Developers_ section) provide a link to your xNFT on xnft.gg and ask them to whitelist it.
 11. Once it's whitelisted, go to _Applications_ (second tab) in Backpack and open your xNFT.

 # Original README